microsoft/CosmosDB_Multi-Tenant/README.md

 Partition Key plays a major role to save costs and to provide sub millisecond response time.
 Make sure to keep the partition key as part of most frequent queries.
 Cosmos DB also provides Document Type to keep relevant data in one container.

-Multi-Tenant databases have unique set of data per each tenant in our use case Number of rooms, availability and reservations.
-It would make sense to create TenantID as the partition key and collect room availabiity and reservation info using document type.

-You can also keep reference data such as Guest info and room type definitions in the same container.

 #### 3.4 Load Business data into containers